saymrwulf/uhd/notes.md

-2016-09-19T07:50:00 - Quick fix, referencing a known issue from the official repo (uhd) 2016-09-19T06:03:00 - Implementing approach from a new paper read last night (uhd) 2016-10-23T05:34:00 - Refactor for clarity, might break a few tests though (uhd)
+2016-09-19T07:50:00 - Quick fix, referencing a known issue from the official repo (uhd) 2016-09-19T06:03:00 - Implementing approach from a new paper read last night (uhd) 2016-10-23T05:34:00 - Refactor for clarity, might break a few tests though (uhd) 2016-10-23T04:20:00 - Quick fix, referencing a known issue from the official repo (uhd)